 We were incorporated in December 1994 and began operations in March 1995.
 Since our inception, we have operated as a provider of outsourced services related to the planning, design and deployment of wireless networks.
+Prior to our acquisition of Entel Technologies, in February 1998, we were primarily engaged in providing radio frequency engineering and optimization services.
+With the acquisition of Entel, we acquired site development and project management capabilities, enabling us to provide to our customers a full range of services for the deployment of wireless networks on a turnkey basis.
 Additionally, we have expanded our services to offer ongoing optimization and network management services for our customers.
 We contract with wireless telecom carriers and wireless equipment vendors to provide turnkey design, deployment and management services as well as individual services as part of broader network deployment projects.
 A majority of our contracts are structured on a fixed-price, time-certain basis.
 Since our business is driven by large, and sometimes multi-year, contracts, we forecast our staffing needs for future projected business.
 As a result, we may increase our staffing levels in anticipation of beginning a project.
 Our business may be harmed if such a project is delayed, reduced or terminated.